 An offshore team will deliver a quality product and cut your time and financial expenditures.

 Costs and quality of engineers are the only significant factors that determine offshore development.
 In most cases, offshore companies may be located in another part of the world.
-A good example of an offshore for the US is Ukraine and for Germany — Mexico.
+A good example of an offshore for the US is Ukraine or Romania and for Germany — Mexico or Argentina.

 The notable features of nearshore software development are close locations and minimal time and language differences.
 Let’s move to nearshoring examples.
 A great example of a nearshore country for the US will be Mexico, and, as mentioned, Ukraine or Poland plays the same role for Germany.